 Traditionally, Medicaid has paid for long-term care in a nursing home, but because most individuals would rather be cared for at home and care there is cheaper, all 50 states now have Medicaid programs that offer at least some home care.
-In some states, even family members can get paid for providing care at home.
+In some states, family members can even get paid for providing care at home.

 What Is Medicaid Home Care?

 Medicaid is a joint federal-state program that provides health insurance coverage to low-income children, seniors, and people with disabilities.
 In addition, it covers care in a nursing home for those who qualify.
-Medicaid home care services are typically provided through home- and community-based services “waiver” programs to individuals who need a high level of care, but who would like to remain at home.
+Medicaid home care services are typically provided through home- and community-based services “waiver” programs to individuals who need a high level of care but would like to remain at home.

 Home Care Limitations

 Medicaid’s home care programs are state-run, and each state has different rules about how to qualify.
 Because Medicaid is available only to low-income individuals, each state sets its own asset and income limits.
 For example, in 2022 in New York, an applicant must have an income that is lower than $934 a month and fewer than $16,800 in assets to qualify.
 But Minnesota’s income limit is $1,562, and its asset limit is $3,000, while Connecticut’s income limit is also $2,523, but its asset limit is just $1,600.

 What Will Medicaid Pay For?

 States also vary widely in what services they provide.
 Some services that Medicaid may pay for include the following: